wireapp/wire-docs/src/how-to/install/ansible-VMs.md

 rabbitmq_network_interface=enp7s0
 ```

-## Generating random secrets for the services
+## Generating secrets for the services

 Minio and coturn services have shared secrets with the `wire-server` helm chart.
 Run the folllowing script that generates a fresh set of secrets for these components: